Luos-io/Documentation/docs/get-started/getting-started2.md

 In \[2\]: `device.blinker.pause()`
 In \[3\]: `device.led.state=True`
 In \[4\]: `device.led.state=False`
 In \[5\]: `device.blinker.play()`

+## Next steps

-Your development environment is now completely installed and you can remote control your device!
-Well done.
+Your development environment is now installed and you have a Luos app running on your MCU.
+The [next part](/docs/get-started/getting-started3) of this get started that deals with creating your first Luos network.